 For some of the most exciting New American cooking in Chicago, this minimal restaurant by husband-and-wife team David and Anna Posey fits the bill.
 Both Chicago alum of some of the finer eating establishments in the city, the two have created a place which feels warm and charming yet incredibly relevant to the city's wide-reaching food culture.
 A well-priced and highly recommended tasting menu will end with one of Anna's signature desserts which is just as much a treat to look at as it is to eat.

 Vibe / Minimal Scandinavian design, with personal charm and a lovely courtyard.

 Paul Kahan is a name synonymous with excellent cooking in Chicago.
-One of his most notable spots amidst his restaurant endeavours, Avec revolutionized the eating culture of the city with a family style dining experience focusing on Mediterranean plates that begged to be shared.
-What was originally conceived as a wine bar has evolved into its rightful place as one of the most coveted restaurants in Chicago, equally as enjoyable for lunch as it is for dinner.
-Any dish will be a standout and mesmerizing affair, but be sure to kick off your meal with the intensely delicious chorizo-stuffed medjool dates.
+One of his most notable spots amidst his restaurant endeavours, Avec, revolutionized the eating culture of the city with a family style dining experience focusing on Mediterranean plates that are begging to be shared.
+What was originally conceived as a wine bar, has quickly evolved into its rightful place as one of the most coveted restaurants in Chicago, equally as enjoyable for lunch as it is for dinner.
+Any dish will be a standout and a mesmerizing affair, but be sure to kick off your meal with the intensely delicious chorizo-stuffed medjool dates.

 Area / Fulton Market

 Vibe / Clean and contemporary in a small intimate space, with all the characteristics of your favourite diner.